naacl-org/naacl-2021-website/_pages/home.md

 <h2>News</h2>

+**February 25, 2019**.
+The Program Chairs have made the acceptance decisions for both the main conference and industry tracks.
+Notifications were e-mailed to the contact authors on Friday, February 22.
+The list of accepted papers will be posted soon.
+{: .notice--info}

 **February 20, 2019**.
 The Diversity &amp; Inclusion co-chairs for NAACL 2019 introduce their remit and team in the [latest blog post](blog/introducing-the-diversity-and-inclusion-committee/).
 {: .notice--info}

 **February 14, 2019**.
 The list of accepted tutorials has been [posted](/program/tutorials).
 {: .notice--info}